 I often rate this temple as he most impressive sight in the whole city thanks to the 1001 golden Buddha statues lined up in the long wooden hall.
 It's an impressive indoor display, and highly recommended for visitors who have a particular interest in statues and woodworking.
 It's conveniently located across the street from the Kyoto National Museum, another great indoor attraction.
 This fantastic temple is part of our half day Kyoto Highlights Tour.

 This covered market is PERFECT for a rainy day!
 Some of the shops here date back centuries, and all are filled with interesting local food and crafts.
 Lots of free samples, and a great place to pick up some casual lunch as you walk.
 Perfect chance to do some souvenir shopping if you want to bring back from Kyoto pickles, candy, or tea.
-Gets busy on rainy days, so come early.
-Nishiki Market is part of our full day Kyoto Grand Tour.
+The Termachi shopping area (also covered) to the east of the market makes this an enjoyable spot to shop and eat as you wait out the rain.
 More info on the market here.

 Kyoto National Museum